Serving Motueka a homecoming for RISE Clinician

 She is excited about working at RISE, it’s client-led way of working, and the opportunities it presents to work more deeply with clients.

 “I like working in the trauma space because I believe in people,” Michelle says.
 “This role for me is about facilitating a space for clients to explore ideas, make connections and recognise their strengths.
-I want to empower people to learn to love themselves and have value in life.”

 She also enjoys using her skills to share ideas/concepts in a useful way that clients can understand without it being too academic or hard.